Loai-Hataba/IS211-Database/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

-## License

-_No license has been specified.
-Please add a license if you intend to share or reuse this project._

 ## Contact